Active Listings Reach Six-Year Peak as Market Recovery Takes Shape

 Property Details Price: $313,760 Property Type: Single Family Home Bedrooms: 3 Bathrooms: 2 Total Size: 1,300 SQ FT Year Built: 1970 ARV: $400k-415k This property is under contract and ready for assignment.
 Perfect for a fix and flip or great long-term rental.
 Can generate $2,800-$3,000.
 Need cosmetic work inside, WH is 6 months old.
 Currently vacant […]

-Property Details Price: $93,174 Property Type: Single Family Home Bedrooms: 3 Bathrooms: 2 Total Size: 1,863 SQ FT Lot Size: 10,454 SQ FT Year Built: 1917 A great investment opportunity in St. Louis.
-A classic 1.5-story single-family brick house, with a full basement, and a driveway.
-The HVAC is old.
-The Plumbing, Electrical Panel, and […]
+Property Details Price: $201,294 Property Type: Single Family Home Bedrooms: 3 Bathrooms: 1.5 Total Size: 1,440 SQ FT Lot Size: 8,712 SQ FT Year Built: 1971 A great investment opportunity in St Peters.
+A classic single-family house, with a full basement, hardwood floors and a driveway.
+The HVAC is in good condition.
+The Plumbing, Electrical […]

 Responses